anvi-reorient-genomes

 • De novo optimal position (if reference is auto-selected without DnaA flag): Aligns each genome to the reference using minimap2 with --secondary=yes -N 100 -p 0.5 to capture all possible good alignments (not just the best one).
 Builds a coverage map using 1,000 bp bins showing which positions are covered by alignments from each genome.
 Identifies the position with maximum coverage across all genomes (stopping early if it finds 100% coverage).
 The reference is then rotated to start at this optimal position, ensuring all genomes will start at a conserved region that is genuinely shared across the dataset.

-• User-specified reference (if --reference is set): Uses the reference genome as-is without rotation.
+• User-specified reference (if --reference is set without the DnaA flag): Uses the reference genome as-is without rotation.

 For circular genomes (single-contig):